It's time to take action by signing the Petition on the Homepage --- Today

 your browser.
 If you don't have the plug-in, it can be

 successfully worked to get Proposal S passed on

 Aug.
 6, 2002 with the following below.
-This compassion has worked
+This compassion is misleading the public that

-but is not enough.
-So, please consider signing the petition.
+.
+So, please consider signing the petition on the Homepage.